carpentries/carpentries.org/content/support/pricing.md

 - one (1) workshop using one of our data science or computational skills curricula, or
 - two (2) seats in a certification program (Instructor Training or Collaborative Lesson Development Training), or
-- four (4) seats in our Learner-Centered Teaching program, or
+- four (4) seats in a one-day professional development course (Learner-Centered Teaching or GenAI in Workshops), or
 - sixteen (16) seats in one of our short-format professional development courses, or
 - any fractional combination of the above.